eng-ahmedmostafa/eng-ahmedmostafa/README.md

 - 👯 I’m looking to collaborate on **Web Development Projects.**

-- 🤝 I’m looking for Mentorship with **Graduation Project.**

-- 💬 Ask me about **Embedded Development and Testing, Wireless Communications, 5G, LTE, VOLTE, Cryptography.**
+- 💬 Ask me about **Embedded Development and Testing, Wireless Communications, 5G, LTE, VOLTE.**

 - 📫 How to reach me **ahmed.mostafa.officia@gmail.com**